HarvardURC/Workshops/cad.md

 19. On the top toolbar, click on "Hole Wizard."
 It will prompt you to choose a face on which to construct the hole.
 Select the vertical end currently in your view.

-20. On the left-hand side, select "Tapped Hole" and set the thread sizes to be ANSI-inch.
+20. On the left-hand side, select "Straight tap" and set the thread sizes to be ANSI-inch.
 Then, select the option of "10-32".

 21. Set the depth of the hole to be 0.5"